embergershared/ut-lab/README.md

   >
   > - The 3 steps of a Unit Test are separated
   >
-  > - Adding Assert.Inconclusive() will make the test `Skipped` but remind you that the test is not doing anything (yet)
+  > - Adding Assert.Inconclusive() will make the test `Skipped`.
+Typically, you add an `Assert.Inconclusive` statement to a test that you are still working on, to indicate it's not yet ready to be run.

 - Run `Test / Run All Tests` from Visual Studio Menu and check in the Test Explorer the result: